nicolasmcnair/magpy/README.md

 **Note**: Magstim Software Version compatibility only concerns Rapid<sup>2</sup> stimulators; all versions should be compatible with 200<sup>2</sup> and BiStim<sup>2</sup> stimulators.

 ## Recent Updates
+02-04-19: MagPy should now be able to be installed directly from githb via pip

+02-04-19: Fixed a bug in checking the class of the stimulator during setPower()

+02-04-19: Fixed a bug when updating frequency after changing stimulator intensity for Rapid<sup>2</sup> machines

 04-03-19: Fixed a bug when parsing the returned software version number from a Rapid<sup>2</sup>

 04-03-19: Fixed error in poke() command for stimulators with software version 9+